DHTMLX/docs-todolist/docs/api/methods/pastetask_method.md

 ### Description

-@short: pastes the copied task from the clipboard into the specified position
+@short: Pastes the copied task from the clipboard into the specified position

 ### Usage